 An avid teacher and Beatles scholar, Aaron Krerowicz graduated from Butler University with a Bachelor’s of Music in Theory & Composition in 2008; from Boston University in 2010 with a Master’s of Music in Composition; and from the Hartt School of the University of Hartford with a Graduate Artist Diploma in the same discipline in 2012.

 A group of local actors under the direction of Myron Gubitz will present Time Stands Still on May 5 by Donald Margulies at 7pm in the Hubbard Room at Russell Library, 123 Broad Street, Middletown.

 Sarah, a photojournalist, and James, a foreign correspondent, are trying to find happiness in a world gone crazy.
 Their's is a partnership based on telling the toughest stories and, together, making a difference.
 Then their own story as a couple takes a sudden turn.

 Future readings include, and Independence on June 9.
 Refreshments will be served.
 Reader’s Theater is funded by the Friends of Russell Library.

-This series led by film critic and former stage actor Richard Alleva continues with Hitchcock on Tuesday, March 18 at noon in the Hubbard Room.
+This series led by film critic and former stage actor Richard Alleva concludes with Dreamchild on Tuesday, May 20, at noon in the Hubbard Room.
 Moviemakers have often found great drama in the lives of creative people, even if a little fictionalizing has to spice the facts.
 From February through May Richard Alleva, film critic for Commonweal Magazine, will present four of the best “biopics” ever made, entertainments that delve into the sometimes painful, sometimes exhilarating, lives of artists and reveal how those lives culminated in masterpieces.
 Richard will not only talk about the movies but also try to separate biographical fact from filmmaking fiction.